felleg/felleg.gitlab.io-backup/content/posts/20210418-my-pandemic-board-games.md

 said than done, however, since the dice will determine what rail you must use and in which row/column.
 Thankfully, you have the possibility of spinning that rail however you please.

-A Great single player game if you want to beat your high score, and a great multiplayer game if you like games without confrontation between players.
+A great single player game if you want to beat your high score, and a great multiplayer game if you like games without confrontation between players.
 The barrier of entry is almost null, since all you need are two distinct dice and a printed piece of paper.